aws-samples/aws-big-data-blog-dmscdc-walkthrough/README.md

                 Key={"path": {"S":path}},
                 AttributeUpdates={"LastFullLoadDate": {"Value": {"S": lastFullLoadDate}}})
 ```
 In the final step, the controller determines if any incremental files need to be processed by comparing the *lastIncrementalFile* stored in the DynamoDB table with the *newIncrementalFile* retrieved from S3.
 If those two values are different it is determined that there are incremental files and the [LoadIncremental](#LoadIncremental) glue job is triggered.
 The controller will wait for its completion using the *testGlueJob* function.
-If the job completes successfully, the DynamoDB table will be updated with the *newIncrementalFile* of the file which was processed.
+If the job completes successfully, the DynamoDB table will be updated with the *newIncrementalFile*.
 ```python
     loadIncremental = False
     newIncrementalFile = path + '0.csv'